-If you are new to H1B Visa process, you can read below articles to get an idea on the general process, meaning of USCIS and H1B Statuses
+If you are new to the H1B Visa process, you can read the below articles to get an idea of the general process, meaning of USCIS and H1B Statuses

 - How to Check USCIS status online using Receipt Number.